REALGHO5T/E-Commerce_Website/README.md

 ﻿<h1>Description</h1>
 Welcome to our project!
-This is a design of an E-Commerce Website made with HTML, CSS, JAVASCRIPT and GSAP.
-IT is based on Cosmetics brand .
+This is a design of a Responsive E-Commerce Website of a Cosmetics Brand made with HTML, CSS, JAVASCRIPT and GSAP.
 We hope you enjoy and we look forward to your contributions!
 <br>
 NOTE: ALL the Images used are not the original images.
 They are only used for a better design
 <br>